davigsousa/ggpp/README.md

 ## Usage <a name = "usage"></a>

 You can run your C/C++ code,<br>
-just passing the filename as first argument.<br>
+just passing the filename as first argument.
+On Windows, you need file path, like: .\targetfile.cpp <br>

 ```
 ccpp targetfile.cpp